Since it's creation by Bjarne Stroustrup, C++ has undergone

 I would feel much more comfortable with an appropriately named keyword to

-accomplish this behavior (think hidden or internal),
+accomplish this behavior (think hidden

 but then again, I'm no language lawyer, nor am I completely informed of the